Trump says classified files on JFK assassination will be released Thursday

 “The long anticipated release of the #JFKFiles will take place tomorrow,” Trump tweeted Wednesday.
 “So interesting!”

+Trump arrived Wednesday afternoon in Dallas, where he was set to receive a briefing on Hurricane Harvey recovery efforts.

-The move could shed light on a tragedy that has stirred conspiracy theories for decades.
+The move to release classified files could shed light on a tragedy that has stirred conspiracy theories for decades.

 The National Archives has until Oct.
 26 to disclose the remaining thousands of never-seen government documents on the 1963 assassination.